Skip to main content

 Smiling graduate student with sorority sash and holding a red tube

-At the age of 23, I was diagnosed with Hodgkins lymphoma in early March of 2020.
+At the age of 23, I was diagnosed with Hodgkin lymphoma (HL) in early March of 2020.
 It was caught in stage 2.
 With this being my first sickness, I honestly did not know how to take it.
 I’ve never been sick, ever, and this was something new to me.
 I was honestly scared at the beginning of this new journey.

 March 31 was the start of my first chemotherapy treatment.
 After completing 8 cycles of chemotherapy with no radiation, July 7 was my last day of chemotherapy.
 I was cured and cancer free.
 Ringing the bell that day and celebrating with the nurses and other patients was the best day of my life.